go-acme/lego/docs/content/dns/zz_gen_rcodezero.md

 ## Description

 Generate your API Token via https://my.rcodezero.at with the `ACME` permissions.
 This are special tokens with limited access for ACME requests only.

-RcodeZero is an Anycast Network so the distribution of the DNS01-Challenge can take up to 2 minutes
+RcodeZero is an Anycast Network so the distribution of the DNS01-Challenge can take up to 2 minutes.